Frequently Asked Questions

 Q. Why are so many of the cats black?

 Q. How about the other colors.
-Why are there more brown tabbies, for example, and only one white cat?
+Why are there more brown tabbies, for example, and so few white cats?

 A. All cats are actually tabbies, with brown more common than grey.
 A lot of this is explained on the Cat Facts page.
-We tried to obtain a distribution of colors that reflects the general population, along with a few "exotics" like the lilac and white tortie LaPerm.
+We tried to obtain a distribution of colors that reflects the general population, along with a few "exotics" like the lilac-and-white tortie LaPerm.
+We've added a few more white cats in the last year.

 Q. Do all the cats live with writers?

-A. No. One lives with a retired military man and his wife, a teacher.
-Another lives with a multi-talented TV producer, broadcaster, actress, teacher and artist, all rolled into one person.
+A. No. One lives with a multi-talented TV producer, broadcaster, actress, teacher and artist, all rolled into one person.
 Another lives with a psychologist who is also a writer, one with a travel writer who has a criminology degree, and one with a writer who is also a certified reflexologist.
+Several live with award-winning artists.

 Q. Do all the writers belong to the same organization?